-Choreographing metaphoric worlds that often dwell at the intersection of several disciplines, Marshall’s work investigates the way bodies, in action and response, define themselves in relationship to each other and, in so doing, expose questions of control, power, dependency, support and intention.
-Her work employs details of touch, initiation and gaze to reveal the complexities of behavioral systems and of interpersonal relationships and patterns.
-The resulting dances are often densely woven, recursive, human in scale and speak to the negotiations and work of intimacy and questions of control, power, dependency and intention.
+Susan Marshall choreographs metaphoric worlds that often dwell at the intersection of several disciplines.
+Her work employs details of touch, initiation and gaze to explore the complexities of behavioral systems and of interpersonal relationships and patterns.
+The resulting dances are often densely woven, recursive, human in scale and speak to the negotiations of intimacy and questions of control, power, dependency and intention.

 Susan Marshall & Company has performed the work of Artistic Director/Choreographer Susan Marshall in theaters throughout the United States, Europe and Japan since 1985.
 The company has collaborated with Marshall on the creation and performance of works including Cloudless, Frame Dances, Play/Pause, Adamantine, The Most Dangerous Room in the House, Spectators at an Event, Fields of View, Arms, Interior with Seven Figures, and Kiss.
 Marshall, her artistic collaborators and company members have received a total of ten New York Dance and Performance Awards (BESSIES) for their artistic achievements.
 The company's work has been commissioned by Brooklyn Academy of Music (seven seasons), Peakperformances@Montclair, Jacob’s Pillow Dance Festival, Dance Theater Workshop, Krannert Center for the Arts, Walker Center for the Arts, On the Boards, Hanscher Auditorium at University of Iowa among others.